FlutterQueen/website/docs/validation.md

 ## Localize the rule error message

-### its localized out of the box if you are using nations
+its localized out of the box

 ### override the error message

-- the recommended way to do so is by overriding the rule key in your `assets/lang` folder
-- or by extending the rule and override the key to whatever you want
+copy the key and override it in any language you want under the package name 'validation'

-# notes

-- some rules takes the failure message as optional param like `IsDateMilli`
-- almost 99% of the rules has a function to validate the variables and have a rules for forms